Virtual Meeting Best Practices - Setup and Equipment

 Most people who regularly use online technology will have no problem getting by – but they may miss on some of the features or lose time learning the platform on the fly.
 In order to make the best of this experience, we’d like you to pay close attention to the following guide.

 First: a computer is a must.
 The main difference between this experience and conventional video conferencing (like Zoom) is the ability to navigate in the virtual space using a map (floor plan) – this cannot be done on a mobile device.
 It is also important that you have good internet connection in order to optimize your experience.

 Next: please ensure your computer has a working camera and microphone.
-While the first two and a half hours of the event will mostly consist of presentations, the last two hours will be fully interactive in small groups.
+While this is not necessary for the presentations, this is a must in order to be able to network with other participants and take part at the expo.
 Upon entry and throughout the event, you will land in a “table” with up to 5 other attendees, with whom you can interact.
 These groups are initially random and are just meant to make it easy to mingle.
 During the expo and consultations, you will be able to navigate to the specific branded table where you can interact with providers.